 You can’t rely on the episodic patterns of engagement provided by conferences and seminars.
 Only a percentage of your members participate in those events.
 Besides, even those attendees want to experience the value of membership far more frequently than that.
 If you can find a way for members to regularly experience and reap value from their membership, they won’t think twice about paying that invoice.
 Even more importantly, they’ll stay engaged so you’ll have more opportunities to serve them with other products and services.

-Benefits of using a trial or pilot program to experiment with new ideas
+Using a trial program to experiment with new ideas

 A trial or pilot program is the best way to experiment with a possible solution to a perennial problem.
-With a trial program, you practice rolling out a new product or service, evaluate how it was received, and validate its benefits (for both you and your audience) before investing additional time and money.
-What’s more, is that test programs like these foster a culture of experimentation throughout your community.
+With a trial program, you practice rolling out a new product or service.
+First, you need to evaluate how your target audience received it.
+Next, you should validate its benefits for both you and your audience before investing additional time and money.
+Another benefit is that test programs can foster a culture of experimentation throughout your community.

-And it’s easier to make a business case for a pilot or trial program.
-Decision makers aren’t scared off by the words “pilot” or “trial.”
-Trials are seen as less risky since, by definition, they’re just an experiment.
+Also, your members will appreciate how you are cultivating a culture that explores new ways of tackling old problems.
+However, it’s easier to make a business case for a pilot or trial program.
+Most decision-makers aren’t scared off by the words “pilot” or “trial.”
+They may view trials as less risky since, by definition, they’re just an experiment.

 Selecting trial participants

-Your trial program might benefit more from a limited number of participants if you need to consult individually with each one of them about their experience.
-If that’s the case, ensure the participants will be able to provide extensive feedback at the conclusion of the program.
+On the other hand, your trial program could benefit from a limited number of participants.
+That’s especially true if you need to consult each of them individually to learn more about their experience.
+If that’s the case, just make sure each participant will be able to provide extensive feedback at the conclusion of the program.

 If your association has chapters, you could select a few of them for the trial.
 Once again, choose chapters that reflect the entire chapter network.
-Pick “influencer” chapters—the ones other chapters look to as models for success.
+Pick “influencer” chapters.
+They are the ones other chapters look to as models for success.
 After the trial, they can help you sell the idea to other chapters.